Tafara-N/Code-Practise/Python/Books/Introducing Python/chapter-6/README.md

 - `6.2`.
 Make a new class called `Thing2` and assign the value `'abc'` to a class attribute called `letters`.
 Print `letters`.

 - `6.3`.
-Make yet another class called, of course, Thing3.
-This time, assign the value 'xyz' to an instance (object) attribute called letters.
-Print letters.
+Make yet another class called, of course, `Thing3`.
+This time, assign the value `'xyz'` to an instance (object) attribute called `letters`.
+Print `letters`.
 Do you need to make an object from the class to do this?

 - `6.4`.
 Make a class called Element, with instance attributes name, symbol, and number.
 Create an object of this class with the values 'Hydrogen', 'H', and 1.